ozgurkarahan/Training.Wpf/README.md

 Training.Wpf
 ============
+During my mission for GDF Suez EMT services, i was mentoring and forming developpers.
+This is one of the example, I created while teaching fundementals of C#, OOP, MVVM Pattern and WPF.

-A training wpf mvvm application for basic functinalities ( Binding, Style, Validation, DataTemplate)
+This training wpf mvvm application contains basic functinalities of a WPF application :

+Dependency Injection

+Binding,

+Style,

+Validation,

+DataTemplate